OrcaSoCal/Bylaws/Bylaws.md

 required by a sponsoring organization’s race rules shall be carried during any given race.
 ## 6.33 Meet all appropriate US Coast Guard requirements.

-ORCA Bylaws 1-15-23.doc
+ORCA Bylaws 9-16-25.doc

 ## 7.0 ADDITIONAL REQUIREMENTS FOR COASTAL RACES

+*items align with section 6 paragraph of same number*

------------------------7.11 Auxiliary propulsion: Sufficient power and fuel for the boat to achieve a speed equal to the square root of her waterline, for a distance of 30 nautical miles in flat water without a headwind.
-(Supersedes 6.11)
+## 7.11 Auxiliary propulsion: Sufficient power and fuel for the boat to achieve a

+speed equal to the square root of her waterline, for 4 hours in flat water without a headwind.
 ## 7.13 Two (2) functioning anchors of a size commensurate with the size of the

 yacht with at least 15' of chain and 100' of line each.
 Anchor manufacturers data shall be required to establish minimum main anchor, chain, and line size in case of question.
 (Supersedes 6.13)
 ## 7.14 Add 1 to the crew requirements of 6.14 (modifies 6.14)

 The one exception to this minimum number of crew rule is when the race organizer specifies the number of crew, as in the Crew-of-2 Around Catalina race.
-7.15 {unused}
 ## 7.16 Water Storage: Water or other potables in the minimum amount of two

 quarts per crewman per day for three days, must be stored aboard in sealed containers.
 One-half this supply must be drinking water and must be readily available to the crew.
 (Supersedes 6.16)